lcdunstan/ocaml-mdns/design.md

 # Plan

-## Experiments
+## mDNS

-- [x] Write a Unix-only multicast example with https://github.com/vbmithr/ocaml-sockopt (e.g. via https://github.com/vbmithr/ocaml-llnet)
-- [x] Add Lwt
-- [x] test UDP multicast receive on Mirage+Xen
-- [x] test UDP multicast transmit on Mirage+Xen
-- [x] Test a minimal legacy resolver for mDNS
 - [x] Write a small responder for mDNS shared records only

-## mDNS
+- [x] Test a minimal responder with a unique A record

-- [x]
+- [x] Implement announcements
+- [ ] Implement/Test IPv6
+- [ ] Implement the proper simultaneous probe tiebreaking rules
+- [ ] Investigate automated acceptance tests
+- [ ] Create a resolver that can use both DNS and mDNS
+- [ ] Create a DNS-SD resolver (continuous query)

 ## TCP/IP Stack

 - [ ] Extend tcpip-stack-direct with support for UDP multicast